jean2ai/jean2/README.md

 ### 🔧 Tools in Any Language

-Write tools in any runtime — Bun, Node, Python, Bash, Go, Rust, anything.
+Write tools in any language — TypeScript, Python, Bash, Go, Rust, anything.
 A tool is just a directory with a manifest and a script.
+No external runtime required — the server binary ships with npm built in for dependency installation.
 Drop it in, the agent picks it up.
 No build step, no registration.

+### 🛡️ Ask Protocol

+Every tool interaction flows through a unified Ask protocol.
+Permissions, user questions, confirmations, forms — all routed through the same typed channel.
+Tools use `ctx.ask()` to request approval, ask questions, or query client capabilities.
+The client handles the UI, the tool gets a typed response.

 ### 🔌 MCP & Skills